bcongdon/WunderSchedule/README.md

 ### Example Inputs
 `start-time`, `due-date`:
-  * All times / dates are parsed with [DateJS](http://www.datejs.com/), which has a handy validator on their homepage.
+  * All times / dates are parsed with [DateJS](http://www.datejs.com/), which has a handy validation tool on their homepage.
 If your input parses with that test, then it should work in Wunderschedule.

 `repeat-every`:
   * Example inputs: Multiple days of week can be specified space-separated (i.e. `Monday Wednesday Friday` is valid).
 Time units like `day`, `week`, `month`, and `year` are valid, as are scaled versions of these (i.e. `3 days`)

 ## Attribution
-* Thanks to [Wunderline](https://github.com/we-are-next/wunderline/blob/master/wunderline.js) for their well documented code.
-A lot of the implimentation of Wunderschedule was inspired by Wunderline.
+* Thanks to [Wunderline](https://github.com/wayneashleyberry/wunderline) for their well documented code.
+A good portion of Wunderschedule's implementation was inspired by Wunderline.